A lively town square in Santa Gertrudis with locals and tourists enjoying the sunshine

 2. La Paloma

-Located just outside the village, La Paloma is a true gem for those seeking a dining experience that blends charm with authenticity.
+Located just outside the village, La Paloma is a must-visit for those seeking a dining experience that blends charm with authenticity.
 Nestled within a cozy garden setting, this Mediterranean eatery focuses on using fresh, locally sourced ingredients to create dishes bursting with flavour.

 The menu caters to a variety of tastes, offering hearty salads, freshly made pastas, and seasonal specials that highlight the best of Ibiza’s produce.
 The rustic decor, combined with the warmth of the staff, makes every visit feel like a special occasion.
 Whether you’re dining under the stars or enjoying lunch in the lush garden, La Paloma’s relaxed yet refined vibe makes it a must-visit spot.